Katawa Shoujo: Critical reception

 Katawa Shoujo received generally favorable critical reception.
 Upon release, it was praised by some reviewers and fans, who most notably praised the game's sincere and respectful treatment of the setting.
 The game's sensitive handling of its eroge elements, instances of soft core erotic imagery on the relevant forks which were integral to its narratives, was also praised (it was also noted that as "adult content" is removed the game can be played with these scenes replaced, without the cost of losing much characterization and plot development).
 Other critics were less warm, with Dave Riley of Otaku USA Magazine claiming the game had "bad prose and bad characters."

 Following Katawa Shoujo's release, Raita, the artist who created the original image that the game was based upon, wrote a post in English on his Japanese-language blog, thanking the developers for creating the game.
 Raita mentioned that he had been "closely watch[ing] over" the production of the game and that he was "deeply affected" by the thought of the challenges that the development team had to overcome.

 Soundtrack

 The game's soundtrack, entitled Katawa Shoujo Enigmatic Box of Sound, was released for download on January 20, 2012.
 It was written primarily by musicians Sebastien "NicolArmarfi" Skaf and Andy "Blue123" Andi.
 An updated version of "Red Velvet" was released alongside the French language update on July 8, 2013, featuring saxophone player Japes.
 Two previously unreleased bonus tracks, "When It's Hard to Smile" and "Carefree Days", were released separately on February 10, 2010, and December 24, 2014, respectively.
+On December 6, 2024, selections from the soundtrack were released on major streaming services under the Materia Collective label.